Gruruya/nimtemplate/README.md

 sed -i "s/Gruruya/$GHUSER/g" README.md
 ```

-License
+#### Note on the License
----
-Distributed under the AGPL-3.0-only License.
-See [LICENSE.md](LICENSE.md) for more information.

-You can freely change the license in your project generated with this template.
+You can change the license freely in your project generated with this template.